kudobuilder/kudo.dev/content/docs/faq.md

    └─ Step grault
 ```

-The status of the execution of a plan is captured in `Status` field in Instance CRD.
+The status of the execution of a plan is captured in the `Status` field in within the Instance CRD.

 KUDO expects by default the `deploy` plan.